 Pregnancy of unknown location

-The term pregnancy of unknown location is assigned when neither an intrauterine pregnancy (IUP) or an ectopic pregnancy is identified on transvaginal ultrasound in the context of a positive pregnancy test.
-Clinical presentation pelvic pain, vaginal bleeding positive pregnancy test Pathology ...
+The term pregnancy of unknown location (PUL) is assigned when neither an intrauterine pregnancy (IUP) or an ectopic pregnancy is identified on transvaginal ultrasound in the context of a positive pregnancy test.
+Clinical presentation pelvic pain vaginal bleeding positive pregnancy test Path...

 Diagnosis almost certain